 Refrigerant Compliance in 2021: What to Have on Your Radar

-Do you know what should be on your radar for refrigerant compliance in 2021?
+Do you know what should be on your radar for refrigerant compliance and refrigerant tracking in 2021?

-Now that plans for an HFC phase down in the United States have solidified, one thing is clear for refrigerant compliance in 2021: Change.
+Now that plans for an HFC phase down in the United States have solidified for environmental sustainability, one thing is clear for refrigerant compliance in 2021: Change.
 Very likely, refrigerant handling requirements for hydrofluorocarbons (HFCs) will evolve in the near-term at multiple regulatory levels.

 Thus, now is the time to review important refrigerant compliance trends related to your refrigeration equipment that could impact your personnel, equipment, and materials in the year ahead.
 It may also impact your ESG reporting and ability to answer sustainability audit questions.

 In this post, discover our recommendations of what to have on your radar for refrigerant compliance in 2021: